Unlocking the potential in your marketing team for a successful 2021

 How ready do you think your team is to change in the face of challenges?
 How do you think your team would react if something challenging popped up suddenly?
 Do you have your systems and processes in place to change?

 To find out, I’d recommend completing the change readiness assessment I released near the end of last year (you can find it here).
-You’ll gain insights into how equipped you are as a marketing team to deal with change – and how to get more prepared.
+You’ll gain insights into how equipped you are as a commercial team to deal with change – and how to get more prepared.

 Aligning the vision with strategy